^

 Prognosis for chronic myelogenous leukemia

-Before imatinib, 5 to 10% of patients died within 2 years of diagnosis; 10-15% of patients died every year.
-The median duration of life ranged from 4 to 7 years.
-Most patients die during blast crisis or during the acceleration phase.
-Median survival after blast crisis development is from 3 to 6 months, but may increase to 12 months when remission is achieved.
+Before imatinib, 5 to 10% of patients died within 2 years of diagnosis; 10 to 15% of patients died each subsequent year.
+The median survival was 4 to 7 years.
+Most patients die during blast crisis or the acceleration phase.
+The median survival after blast crisis is 3 to 6 months, but can increase to 12 months when remission is achieved.

-With Ph-negative chronic myeloleukemia and chronic myelomonocytic leukemia, a less favorable prognosis than with Ph-positive chronic myelogenous leukemia.
-According to clinical features, they are similar to myelodysplastic syndrome.
+Ph-negative chronic myeloid leukemia and chronic myelomonocytic leukemia have a less favorable prognosis than Ph-positive chronic myeloid leukemia.
+Their clinical features are similar to myelodysplastic syndrome.